 On February 27, 2012, Jervois formally rejected SCY's claim to have met the earn-in conditions specified in the JV.
 The parties discussed and successfully reached an agreed settlement in February 2013 that resolved all issues in dispute.
 The terms of the binding settlement provided for the transfer of 100% ownership and control of Nyngan, including the relevant exploration tenements and surface (freehold) land holdings, to the Company, in return for A\$2.6 million in future cash payments.
 The settlement agreement also applied a production royalty on the Nyngan project of 1.7% of sales for products produced from the site, payable to Jervois.
-The royalty has a 12 year term from first production date, and a 10 tpa scandium oxide production minimum.
+The royalty has a 12 year term from first production date, and a minimum royalty calculated on the basis of sales in that year of 10 tonnes of scandium oxide.

 In June of 2014, the Company completed the second of two settlement payments required under its agreement with Jervois.
-Formal transfer of the Nyngan exploration licenses to SCY's Australian subsidiary is currently underway, with completion anticipated by the end of the third quarter of 2015.
+Formal transfer of the Nyngan exploration licenses to SCY's Australian subsidiary has been completed.

-With regard to the payoff of Jervois settlement payments, on June 24, 2014, SCY entered into a \$2.5 million loan facility with Scandium Investments LLC, a company owned by a US private investor group (the "2014 Loan").
-The proceeds of the 2014 Loan were applied to pay a A\$1.3 million final payment to Jervois in order for SCY to acquire a 100% interest in Nyngan (pursuant to the terms of a settlement agreement with Jervois entered into in February of 2013).
+With regard to the payoff of Jervois settlement payments, on June 24, 2014, SCY entered into a \$2.5 million loan facility with Scandium Investments LLC ("SIL"), a company owned by a US private investor group (the "2014 Loan").
+The proceeds of the 2014 Loan were applied to pay an A\$1.3 million final payment to Jervois in order for SCY to acquire a 100% interest in Nyngan (pursuant to the terms of a settlement agreement with Jervois entered into in February of 2013).
 The balance of the proceeds of the 2014 Loan was applied to repay \$1.2 million in maturing debt.
-The 2014 Loan has a maturity date of December 24, 2015 and bears interest that increases in quarterly increments from 4% to a maximum of 12%.
+The 2014 Loan had a maturity date of December 24, 2015.

-The 2014 Loan automatically converts into an effective 20% joint venture interest in both our Nyngan and Honeybugle scandium projects at such time as the Company meets a funding milestone (defined as raising \$3.0 million in equity) during the period from drawdown to loan maturity.
-This conversion feature can also be triggered at any time, at the lender's option, prior to the 2014 Loan maturity date.
-Once the conversion feature is triggered, the 20% joint venture partner has a carried interest in the project until the Company meets two development milestones: (1) filing a feasibility study on SEDAR, and (2) receiving a mining license on either joint venture property.
-At such time as the two development milestones are met, the joint venture partner becomes fully participating on development costs thereafter.
+In accordance with the terms of the 2014 Loan, the outstanding principal and interest automatically convert into an effective 20% joint venture interest in both our Nyngan and Honeybugle scandium projects at the time the Company meets a funding milestone (defined as raising \$3.0 million in equity).
+The funding milestone was met on August 24, 2015 and the 2014 Loan has converted into an effective 20% joint venture interest in the Nyngan and Honeybugle scandium projects.
+The joint venture partner, SIL, now has a carried interest in the project until the Company meets two development milestones: (1) filing a feasibility study on SEDAR, and (2) receiving a mining license on either joint venture property.
+At such time as the two development milestones are met, the joint venture partner becomes fully participating on project costs thereafter.

-Completion of the development milestones by the Company, as described above, activates a second onetime, limited period option for the joint venture partner to elect to convert its 20% joint venture interest in the project into an equivalent value of the Company's common shares, at agreed market prices, rather than continue with ownership at the project level.
+Completion of the development milestones by the Company, as described above, activates a second onetime, limited period option for the joint venture partner to elect to convert the fair market value of its 20% joint venture interest in the Nyngan and Honeybugle scandium projects into an equivalent value of the Company's common shares, at then prevailing market prices, rather than continue with ownership at the project level.